 MicroBlasting takes advantage of the natural dexterity of the human hand, unencumbered by a heavy glove, and the operator’s ability to only target problem areas.
 The random nature of burr location on a part presents a challenge to automate efficiently.
 When volume absolutely requires automation, all parts must be treated as worst-case scenarios or sorted into different levels by locations of burrs.

 The Manual System

-The AccuFlo® is our latest MicroBlaster and the ProCenter Plus™ is our combination workstation and dust collection system.
-Together, they comprise the ideal all-in-one MicroBlasting system that suits most manual deburring applications.
+The AccuFlo® is our latest MicroBlaster, and it is our most powerful and precise to date.
+The ProCenter Plus™ is our combination workstation and dust collection system.
+Together, these two components form the ideal manual MicroBlasting system that suits most deburring applications.